Social media marketers and business owners, this one’s for you!

 Keeping the level of quality consistent is key for retaining your current audience and attracting new followers.
 That’s the name of the game for social media growth!

-2) Find The Right Social Post Frequency
+2) Find the Right Social Post Frequency

 Let’s say the same photographer from the example above had a baby or got a promotion.
 As a result, they have less time for photography as a hobby, and they have other commitments.
 Such is life!